jpope6/HeyDJ/README.md

 # HeyDJ

 HeyDJ is a voice controlled assistant for Spotify.
 Just say the phrase "Hey DJ" followed by a command to control your Spotify using voice commands!
+The command you give will be processed by OpenAI, enabling the assistant to understand and interpret your command without the need for an exact phrase match.
+Experience a seamless and intuitive interaction as HeyDJ combines voice recognition and OpenAI's powerful language processing, providing a natural and personalized Spotify control experience.

 ## Prerequisites